 Key Stage 3 (KS3) Years 7-8An overview of how Crompton House structures the curriculum delivery for Key Stage 3

-The options process begins in the January with assemblies to explain the options process and introduce new subjects that have not been taught at Key Stage 3.
+The options process begins in the Autumn term with a Parents Information Evening; this gives parents essential information on the options process so that they can give greater support to their son or daughter.
+For students, the process begins in January with assemblies to explain the options process and introduce new subjects that have not been taught at Key Stage 3.
 Students have taster lessons in all subjects to help them gain greater insight into which subjects may be most appropriate for them.

 In February we hold a ‘Careers and Information’ evening.
 This is highly valued by all who attend, giving students and parents the opportunity to meet subject leaders, further education providers, and a wide range of business advisors.
 In addition, parents and students may book in for one-to-one meeting with a member of the senior leadership team or pastoral team to review and discuss career aspirations and suitable GCSE options.

-Subject options are made during the spring term.
+Subject options are made during the spring term between February half term and Easter.
 Our timetable manager constructs the timetable for September of that year to ensure that most students starting Year 9 are given the opportunity to study their desired options.
 Where this is not possible, we will inform students and parents and a suitable alternative subject is agreed.